 - Midshipmen Group Study Program (MGSP)

-- The MGSP targets traditionally difficult academic courses — those that have a high rate of D or F grades and withdrawals — and provides regularly scheduled, out-of-class, peer-facilitated sessions.
+- MGSP provides regularly scheduled, out-of-class, peer-facilitated group study sessions in an extremely wide array of courses.
 Students can work together to compare notes, discuss important concepts, and develop better study strategies.
-Each session is facilitated by a MGSP leader, a competent student who has previously taken the course, been recommended by the course instructor, and been selected by the Academic Center.
+Each session is facilitated by an MGSP leader, a competent student who has previously excelled in the course, been recommended by the course instructor, and has been selected and trained by the CAE.

-- Extra Help Classes are non-credit, voluntary courses that meet weekly to provide learning support for Midshipmen enrolled in courses in chemistry, mathematics, physics, and engineering.
-The classes focus on supplementing classroom instruction and are designed to support students who are in need of the most academic support in these areas.
+- Supplemental Instruction classes are non-credit, voluntary courses that meet weekly to provide learning support for Midshipmen enrolled in courses in chemistry, mathematics, physics, and engineering.
+The classes focus on supplementing classroom instruction, and are designed to support students who are in need of the most academic support in these areas.